jessemonroy650/audioShim.js/README.md

-# audioShim.js
+# audioShim.js & audiomin.js
-A simple library to shim between webbrowser and Phonegap Media
+Two (2) simple audio libraries to assit with audio development.
+One acts as a shim that will work with a webbrowser and Phonegap's Media plugin.

-Date: 2015-08-02
+Date: 2015-08-03

-No version number yet.
+## How it Works ##
+`audioShim.js` is a wrapper for two APIs.
+The W3C API for audio and Cordova/Phonegap's API for Media.
+This is not a complete wrapper it is intended for Development ONLY.
+It is not intended for production.

+## USAGE ##
+Create your first draft of your phonegap App with the usual plug requirements.